dollarshaveclub/monitor/README.md

 What about features other monitoring solutions provide?

-- We pipe all our metrics to Datadog and create all the relevant dashboards
+- We pipe all our metrics to Datadog and create all the relevant dashboards and alerts via Datadog
 - We still use other services like New Relic for features we need, just not for monitoring everything
 - We don't need to run these monitors from multiple locations.
   If we do, we'll run them as Kubernetes jobs on different clusters.